vinograd47/ctest-ext/docs/usage/commands.md

     ctest_ext_start()

-The function sets testing options to default values (if they were not defined prior the call) and initializes logging mechanism.
+The function sets testing settings to default values (if they were not defined prior the call) and initializes logging mechanism.

 ### ctest_ext_configure